 Some of the Beem family moved to Ireland, but this topic is not covered in this excerpt.
-Another 71 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of illness and the elements, were buried at sea.
 In North America, early immigrants bearing the family name Beem, or a spelling variation of the surname include:

 Beem Settlers in United States in the 18th Century